robert-kratz/battleship-game/README.md

   Once two players are paired, the game enters the **PRE_GAME** stage.
 Each player places five ships on a grid (default 16×16; alternatives: 12×12, 20×20, 24×24 based on majority vote) selecting from six ship types (2×1, L-shape, two 3×3 variants, 4×1, and S-shape).
 If a player fails to place ships within 1:30 minutes, the remaining ships are automatically positioned.

 - **In-Game Mode**:
   After setup, players assume the roles of attacker and defender.
-The attacker targets grid cells, with successful hits adding 15 energy and sinking ships granting 20 energy.
-A hit extends the turn timer by 25 seconds, and players may continue attacking within the maximum turn duration of 3 minutes.
+The attacker targets grid cells, with successful moves adding 15 energy and sinking ships granting 20 energy.
+A move extends the turn timer by 25 seconds, and players may continue attacking within the maximum turn duration of 3 minutes.

 - **Energy & Items System**:
   Every turn begins with 15 energy.
 Additional energy can be earned through gameplay, and players can strategically use items: